Baptist Healthy Communities - Community Programs

-Baptist partnered with the University of Tennessee Health Science Center and Baptist College of Health Sciences to host the Black Men in White Coats Youth Summit in 2018.
+Baptist partnered with the University of Tennessee Health Science Center and Baptist Health Sciences University to host the Black Men in White Coats Youth Summit in 2018.
 The summit included information and resources on pursuing medical or science careers, networking opportunities with physicians and other health care professionals, and a presentation from the creator of the Black Men in White Coats program, Dr. Dale Okorodudu.
 A total of 268 students from 99 colleges and high schools preregistered for the event.

 Camp Day2 Day

 Baptist hosts Camp Day2Day ― a free one-week camp for kids 7–16 years old who have been diagnosed with prediabetes or diabetes type 1 or 2.
 Campers can invite a friend or family member to join them at camp.
 Medical experts supervise Camp Day2Day, which teaches children how to manage and treat their condition and deal with complications.
 Experts also provide counseling and emotional support for campers, administer medications and help ensure proper nutrition for each child.
 The estimated value of a camp like Camp Day2Day is about $1,500 per child (that includes medical care).

 Baptist has sponsored the College Ready Scholarship for Health Care Program at Southwest Tennessee Community College since 2017.
 The scholarships provide aid to students based on their financial need or hardship, grade point average and major.
 To qualify for the scholarship, students must be in their third or fourth semester of a nursing or health-related program, complete an essay explaining why they should receive the scholarship, and agree to perform 10 to 15 hours of community service for each semester they have the scholarship.